viz4biz/PyDataNYC2015/README.md

 Code examples for visualization tutorial at PyData 2015 conference in New York in November 2015.
 Please feel free to download and use it.

+More resources about this talk at PyData 2015: http://nyc2015.pydata.org/schedule/presentation/9/

 Here are VTK and Matplotlib code samples, both Python and Enaml files.
 All code works with newest Anaconda Python distribution.
 You need VTK 6.1 or newer to run VTK examples (curent version of VTK in Anaconda